Creating & Performing a Production Run

 Creating & Performing a Production Run in Supply’d allows you to manage the step-by-step process of making a product - from preparation to completion.
 Each run is broken down into stages, where you can track ingredients, record progress, and ensure accurate stock control.
 This guide walks you through how to create a production run and perform each stage to keep your manufacturing process organised and efficient.

 Before creating a production run, make sure the product exists as a Production Product.
 If it doesn’t, you’ll need to create it first.
-See Creating a Production Product for details on how to do this.

-Production Page
+The Production Page

 Selecting Production in the main menu will open the Production page.